 Lisa K. Lawrence

 Ms. Lawrence has practiced employment law exclusively throughout her career, and is well-known for her work in the employment law field.
 She graduated with a B.A. from the University of Virginia with honors and earned her law degree from the Marshall Wythe School of Law at the College of William and Mary.
-Ms. Lawrence founded this firm in 1992 and has represented employees and employers in the public and private sectors.
+Admitted to practice in 1992, Ms. Lawrence founded this firm in 1994 and has represented employees and employers in the public and private sectors.
 Clients are “impressed” by Ms. Lawrence’s “poise and command of the law,” adding that she is also “very helpful, detailed and patient.”

 Ms. Lawrence has experience with a range of employment law issues, including:

 Ms. Lawrence is admitted to practice in the following jurisdictions:

 - United States District Court for the Eastern and Western Districts of Virginia

 - Supreme Court of the United States of America

 Virginia Trial Lawyers Employment Law Section, former Chair

 American Bar Association